What had 700 miles of driving, three scheduled games and only two actual innings of baseball?

 Feeling a little discouraged by the crummy weather, but still eager to get back to Sahlen Field, I once again made the short drive downtown and parked my car in the lot behind the outfield fence a little after 10 a.m.
 The doubleheader was scheduled to start at 1:05 p.m., and while I knew there wouldn’t likely be any batting practice, I wanted to be at the ballpark just in case anything exciting happened.

-Since I hadn’t done so a day earlier, I decided to take a full walk around Sahlen Field.
+Since I hadn’t done so a day earlier, I decided to take a full walk around the exterior of Sahlen Field.
 There was some sporadic drizzle at times, but the conditions at this point were mostly dry — although the 42-degree temperature and heavy winds made for less-than-ideal conditions.
 Determined to make the most of my visit, I walked across the parking lot and followed this path behind the outfield fence:

 Before I ascended the stairs that you see in the image above, I peeked through a chain-link fence that was a few yards behind the outfield fence: